Aseptic processing: Historical development in foods

-The Dole aseptic machine overcame the hindrances that caused HCF's failure, since it was able to process various container sizes, needed less maintenance time and cost less.
-The quality of products processed was consistent regardless of container size, an important characteristic for heat sensitive foods, due to its short processing time.
-Split pea soup was treated using the Dole aseptic machine at the following dosage: heat time of 140–146 C for 3.53 seconds, hold time of 8.8 seconds, and cooling to 32 C in 14.0 – 17.0 seconds, compared to the normal processing time of 40–70 minutes at 115–121 C. The lack of consumer interest drove foods that were processed in the Dole aseptic machine to be discontinued.
+The Dole aseptic machine overcame the hindrances that caused HCF's failure, since it was able to process various container sizes, needed less maintenance time, and cost less.
+The quality of products processed was consistent regardless of container size, an important characteristic for heat-sensitive foods, due to its short processing time.
+Split pea soup was treated using the Dole aseptic machine at the following dosage: heat time of 140–146 C for 3.53 seconds, hold time of 8.8 seconds, and cooling to 32 C in 14.0 – 17.0 seconds, compared to the normal processing time of 40–70 minutes at 115–121 C. The lack of consumer interest drove the foods that were processed in the Dole aseptic machine to be discontinued.
 Roy Graves began sterilizing milk in the 1940s.
 The milk that was drawn from the cow went through a pipeline, into a vacuum tank, which was then heated to 285 °F, then cooled to room temperature.
 The product, packaged in metal cans, was widely accepted by consumers lacking access to fresh milk, including the U.S. military.

 In 1959, the food industry saw the advent of the use of paper-foil-plastic laminated containers called tetrahedron.
 In 1962, the Swedish company Tetra Pak, introduced this container to the United States market.
 They sold pasteurized milk and beverages in the containers.
-Roy Graves' company started sterilizing this container with chlorine and were able to aseptically fill and hermetically seal the container.
-The use of these containers was not accepted by the American consumers due to their difficulty in opening.
+Roy Graves' company started sterilizing this container with chlorine and was able to aseptically fill and hermetically seal the container.
+The use of these containers was not accepted by American consumers due to their difficulty in opening.
 It was widely used by the U.S. Navy.

 In 1981, hydrogen peroxide was approved by the FDA to be used to sterilize containers.

 Today, ships used for continental food transport are equipped with aseptic tanks to transport fruit juices.
 Another means of transporting aseptically processed food is the use of aseptic bags.